bartelsjoshuac/SAPG/AssuranceCases.md

 <!--- Start - Adam Stemmler--->
 ### Assurance Case 4: Modify (MDFY)
 **Top-Level Claim:**
+OpenLDAP ensures the security of OpenLDAP server data.

+**Rebutal R1:**
+Unless there is an unauthorized modification of server data.

+**Rebuttal R2:**
+Unless the server data is corrupted.

-OpenLDAP can securely modify data and attributes without worry of misuse or data corruption.
+can securely modify data and attributes without worry of misuse or data corruption.

 <!--- End - Adam Stemmler--->